fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 #### Generating packages

-The Launcher also provides easy, robust tooling for creating packages that you can distribute across your
+The Launcher also provides easy, robust tooling for creating packages that you can distribute across your fleet:

 ```
 $ make package-builder